dgraph-io/dgraph-docs/content/graphql/mutations/add.md

 +++
 title = "Add Mutations"
-weight = 2
+description = "Add mutations allows you to add new objects of a particular type.
+Dgraph automatically generates input and return types in the schema for the add mutation" weight = 2
 [menu.main]
     parent = "graphql-mutations"
     name = "Add"
 +++

-Add Mutations allows you to add new objects of a particular type.
+Add mutations allows you to add new objects of a particular type.

 We use the following schema to demonstrate some examples.